 Tokenizing Elevation Values for Consistent Depth

-Establishing a predictable depth hierarchy requires decoupling visual representation from implementation logic.
-By abstracting z-index stacking contexts, box-shadow definitions, and transform-based parallax into a unified token registry, engineering teams eliminate visual drift across component libraries.
-This architectural approach builds directly on the principles outlined in Design System Token Fundamentals & Naming Conventions, ensuring semantic clarity, predictable cascade behavior, and scalable CSS architecture.
+Part of Elevation & Shadow Tokens.
+Establishing a predictable depth hierarchy requires decoupling visual representation from implementation logic — specifically, abstracting z-index stacking contexts, box-shadow definitions, and transform-based parallax into a unified token registry so engineering teams eliminate visual drift across component libraries.

 /* tokens/primitives.css */